giuseppemorelli/Vagrant-LAMP/README.md

 - choose your favourite box
 - ansible playbook for your configuration
 - YAML config file.
 No more Vagrantfile to edit!
+- with vagrant plugin HostsUpdater: no more /etc/hosts file to edit!

 ## Requirements